-A passionate criminal defence and family law Barrister, Kate’s academic accomplishments include a Bachelor of Laws and a Bachelor of Business (Major in Management) at Edith Cowan University in 2013, followed by a Master of International Commercial Law at the University of Western Australia in 2015.
+A passionate criminal defence and family lawyer, Kate’s academic accomplishments include a Bachelor of Laws and a Bachelor of Business (Major in Management) at Edith Cowan University in 2013, followed by a Master of International Commercial Law at the University of Western Australia in 2015.
 In 2014, Kate was admitted to practice in Western Australia.

-Since being admitted, Kate has worked in criminal law since this time in a range of private settings and at a community legal centre.
+Since being admitted, Kate has worked in criminal law in a range of private settings and at a community legal centre.
 In addition, she has spent time practicing law Internationally – in 2014 at the International Criminal Tribunal for the Former Yugoslavia (ICTY) and in a complaint to the European Court of Human Rights.
 Kate also co-authored a book on International Commercial Relations between Australia and China.
-Kate has worked as a teaching assistant, teaching the Mental Health and the Law unit at Notre Dame University from 2017 to 2019.
+Additionally, Kate worked as a teaching assistant, teaching the ‘Mental Health and the Law’ unit at Notre Dame University from 2017 to 2019.
 This background has proven her to be a highly talented and capable advocate with international experience rarely seen.
 She is able to provide comprehensive advice on a range of matters.